CraigJustin92/Netflix_Content_Prediction/README.md

 3. **Feature Engineering and Selection**: Engineer new features and select the most relevant ones for predictive modeling, ensuring alignment with Netflix's strategic objectives.

-4. **Hypothesis Testing using Chi-squared**: Conduct hypothesis testing using the chi-squared test to analyze associations between categorical variables, such as genre and fast-addition to the platform.
+4. **Hypothesis Testing using Chi-squared**: Conduct hypothesis testing using the chi-squared test to analyze associations between categorical variables.

 5. **Model Development and Evaluation**: Develop predictive models using several machine learning algorithms.
 Evaluate models using metrics such as accuracy, precision, recall, and F1 score.

-6. **Model Interpretation and Insights**: Collaborate with Netflix's content acquisition and strategy teams to interpret model results and derive actionable insights.
+6. **Model Interpretation and Insights**: Interpret model results and derive actionable insights.

+**Focus on Predictor Variable**

+Particular emphasis will be placed on identifying a predictor variable that significantly influences a movie's likelihood of being fast-added to the platform.

 ## Dataset